Morris2801/VideoGameProject/Videojuego/GDD_Template.md

    - **Behavior**: Humanoid form, performs heavy physical strikes and launches fire zones.
    - **Phase 1**: Straightforward melee combos + fire projectiles.
    - **Phase 2** (HP < 50%): Expands fire zones, summons undead minions or orbs.
-   - **Drop**: 5–10% chance for Diablo or Mayan Warrior, plus a permanent unlock if design allows, and two bars of life.
+   - **Drop**: No drop as this is the final boss, if defeated you win the game.

 **Level difficulties**